stevenaeola/progblack_21_22/assignment_2/PITCHME.md

 - As long as it is collaborative

 ---

 ## Learning log

-Make at least four separate entries, reasonably spaced over a period of at least six weeks.
-The entries can either be separate files or different sections within the same file.
-They should be written using Markdown and stored in a private repository on GitHub.
-You need to commit and push each entry as you make it so that the dates of the entries are correctly recorded in git.
-You can include images and external links.
+- Make at least four separate entries
+- reasonably spaced over a period of at least six weeks
+- The entries can either be separate files or different sections within the same file.
+- They should be written using Markdown and stored in a private repository on GitHub.
+- You need to commit and push each entry as you make it so that the dates of the entries are correctly recorded in git.
+- You can include images and external links.

 ---